-Gold Coast: A line bearing 90° (magnetic) from the seaward end of the southern breakwater of the Gold Coast seaway.
+Gold Coast: A line bearing 90° (magnetic) from the seaward end of the southern

 Mooloolaba: A line bearing 40° (magnetic) from the north-eastern corner of the Newport breakwater to the Noosa River entrance.

 Apartments tower block.

 Noosa: A line bearing 0° (magnetic) from the southern end of the eastern breakwater of the Urangan Marina.